ShivaSankeerth/DiemBFT/README.md

 # Description

 This Project is an implementation of Diem Byzantine Fault Tolerance (DiemBFT) algorithmic core and discusses the consensus protocol which is responsible for forming agreement on ordering and finalizing transactions among a configurable set of validators.
+Here's the algorithmic core of the Diem Byzantine Fault Tolerance (DiemBFT) consensus algorithm:

+1. Choose a random validator to be the leader for the current round.
+2. The leader proposes a block of transactions and sends it to all other validators.
+3. Each validator receives the proposed block and performs the following steps:
+   - Verify that the block is correctly formatted and includes a valid cryptographic signature from the leader.
+   - Check that the transactions in the block are valid and do not conflict with any previously processed transactions.
+   - Broadcast a "pre-vote" message to all other validators indicating that they have validated the block.
+4. Once a supermajority (two-thirds) of validators have sent pre-votes for the block, the leader sends a "pre-commit" message to all validators indicating that they should commit to the proposed block.
+5. Each validator receives the pre-commit message and performs the following steps:
+   - Verify that the message is correctly formatted and includes a valid cryptographic signature from the leader.
+   - Broadcast a "commit" message to all other validators indicating that they have committed to the block.
+6. Once a supermajority of validators have sent commit messages for the block, the block is added to the blockchain and the next round begins with a new random leader.

+The use of pre-votes and pre-commits in the DiemBFT algorithm is intended to prevent "last-minute" changes to the proposed block by the leader, as well as to ensure that all validators are in agreement before committing to a block.
+This helps to prevent attacks on the network and ensure that consensus is reached efficiently and reliably.

 # Platform